cucumber/docs/README.md

 The build will check for broken links and other problems.
 Internal and external links are checked by [HTMLProofer](https://github.com/gjtorikian/html-proofer).
 Occasionally, the build will fail due to external links being unavailable or giving a timeout.
 When that happens, please check if these external links are available and if so, 'Retry build' on Netlify.

-You can discuss the documentation in the [`#docs`](https://cucumberbdd.slack.com/archives/C6TUESD7B) [Slack](https://cucumber.io/community#slack) channel.
-Build notifications are sent to the `#bots-docs` Slack channel.
-See https://cucumber.io/support for details on how to access Slack.
+You can discuss the documentation in the [Community Discord](https://cucumber.io/community#discord).